vstrj/Set-ipv4Overipv6.ps1/README.md

 # Set-ipv4Overipv6.ps1

 Sets a registry value that makes a computer perfer IPv4 over IPv6.
+With a log function that logs everything under the application log in eventviewer.

 *Created By